armada-alliance/armada-alliance/services/website/content/en/guides/run-a-cardano-node-with-docker.md

 ## Why using docker image to run a Cardano node?

-The advantage of deploying a Cardano node as a Docker image is that it can be installed seamlessly and launched right out of the box.
-If you ever decide to remove it, you only have to delete one file - the image.
+The advantage of running a Cardano node as a Docker image is, that it can be installed seamlessly and started right out of the box (provided that you know how to use Docker).
+If you ever decide to remove the node, you only have to delete one file - the image.
 Another advantage is that the created image can run on any operating system where Docker is installed.
-Using Docker reduces the complexity and effort of setting up a Cardano node compared to the traditional way (for example, you don't have to deal with systemd settings).
+If you use our Docker image, you will save a lot of time during installation and avoid the hassle of building the Cardano node from scratch, as taught in most tutorials on the web.

 **The docker image includes all necessary tools to run and monitor a Cardano node:**
 1. cardano-node & cardano-cli - Cardano binaries to run the node (Download compiled binaries from [Armada Alliance GitHub](https://github.com/armada-alliance/cardano-node-binaries))